Castle Shikigami 2: Tension Bonus System

 As with many shooters, the game places emphasis on obtaining high scores, which is facilitated by the Tension Bonus System (TBS).
 The TBS causes a player's score received to multiply, by factors of up to eight times, based on the player character's proximity to enemy bullets or enemies themselves; this is characteristic of the "grazing" mechanics found in games of the bullet hell genre.
 By staying close to hazardous objects, multipliers can be maintained for extended periods of time.
 In addition, destroyed enemies release coins that give extra points, which are also affected by the multiplier.

 The player's weapons also play a part in the TBS; when the multiplier is at maximum, the primary weapon increases in power and range for as long as this is maintained.
 In addition, coins released by enemies destroyed with the Shikigami weapon are automatically collected.

 Plot

-The backstory has the events of the game set in December 2006, as the castle of the title appears in the sky above Tokyo.
-In the beginning of the story, a giant castle appeared from above the city of Tokyo sometime during 2006.
-At 40 km, the ship-shaped castle was known as Nejireta castle.
+The events of the game are set in December 2006.
+A ship-shaped castle known as Nejireta castle appears 40 km in the sky above Tokyo.
 The battle between mankind and the gods is about to begin.